-Schola Antiqua of Chicago is a professional vocal ensemble dedicated to the performance of music before the year 1600.
-An ensemble that executes the pre-modern repertory with “sensitivity and style” (Early Music America), Schola Antiqua takes pride in providing the highest standards of research, performance, and education as it highlights underserved repertories in the Western musical canon.
+Schola Antiqua of Chicago is a professional early music ensemble dedicated to the performance of repertory before the year 1600.
+An ensemble that executes pre-modern music with “sensitivity and style” (Early Music America), Schola Antiqua takes pride in providing the highest standards of research, performance, and education as it highlights underserved repertories in the Western musical canon.
 Founded in 2000 under the artistic leadership of Professor Calvin M. Bower from the University of Notre Dame, the organization has received invitations to perform from the Indianapolis Early Music Festival, Chicago’s Newberry Library, The Morgan Library and Museum (New York City), the Chicago Cultural Center, the University of Chicago, the University of Notre Dame, the American Guild of Organists, and other institutions across the Midwest.
 In 2006-2007, Schola Antiqua was Artist-in-Residence at the University of Chicago.
 The ensemble is currently Artist-in-Residence at the Lumen Christi Institute.

 Schola Antiqua won the 2012 Noah Greenberg Award from the American Musicological Society for outstanding contributions to historical performing practice.
 Its connections to the academic community can be seen in collaborations with scholars from around the United States.
 The ensemble has recorded music accompanying Theodore Karp’s Introduction to the Post-Tridentine Mass Proper, 1590-1890 (American Institute of Musicology, 2005), Margot Fassler's Music in the Medieval West (W.W.
 Norton, 2013), and the medieval art exhibit at the Memorial Art Gallery in Rochester, New York.